What this is

 What a month of daily tracking adds

-The June edition was a single snapshot and said so; every temporal claim in it was hedged against the possibility of being a one-frame artifact.
-The value of daily capture is that stability and stall are now observed rather than inferred.
-A frontier that holds at March for 23 days is not a reading error, and a segment that never once leaves stable is a property, not a coincidence.
-This is the capability the first edition promised the series would build toward, and it is now online.
+The June edition rested on a single snapshot and said as much, hedging every temporal claim against the chance that it was a one-frame artifact.
+Daily capture changes that footing: stability and stall can now be observed directly rather than inferred.
+A frontier that holds at March for 23 straight days is unlikely to be a reading error, and a segment that never once leaves stable is behaving as a property of the system rather than as chance.
+This is the capability the first edition said the series would build toward, and it is now running.

-The May Form 1 median in our data is roughly 31 days, well below April's 60.
-Do not read that as recovery.
-A filing that entered the queue on May 31 bound for a typical 60-day Form 1 wait cannot be approved until late July, so it does not yet exist in any dataset — only May's fastest-resolving minority has surfaced.
-This is the same right-censoring the June edition devoted a full section to, and it distorts precisely the segment (slow Form 1) where the interesting question lives.
-The August edition, with May matured, will settle it.
+The May Form 1 median in this data is roughly 31 days, well below April's 60, and it should not be read as a recovery.
+A filing that entered the queue on May 31 and is bound for a typical 60-day Form 1 wait cannot be approved before late July, so it has not yet appeared in any dataset.
+Only May's fastest-resolving filings have surfaced so far.
+This is the same right-censoring the June edition addressed at length, and it falls hardest on the slow Form 1 segment, which is exactly where the open question lies.
+The August edition, once May has matured, will resolve it.

 An outside check: ATF's own ledger

-This analysis has carried one standing caveat since June: it is built on a community-reported sample, and it cannot see submission volume.
-ATF's own figures — updated June 1 and covering applications finalized in May 2026 — let us test both the sample and the story against the official record.
-The result validates the first and clarifies the second.
+One caveat has run through this analysis since June: it is built on a community-reported sample, and it cannot see submission volume.
+ATF's own figures, updated June 1 and covering applications finalized in May 2026, allow both the sample and the story to be checked against the official record.
+They confirm the first and add to the second.

-Start with the validation.
-ATF's published processing times for May land almost exactly on our community medians, segment by segment:
+Consider the sample first.
+ATF's published processing times for May land almost exactly on the community medians, segment by segment:

-- –Form 4 Individual · eFile — our median 4–8 days; ATF 8 days (which ATF also labels a median).
+- –Form 4 Individual · eFile — community median 4–8 days; ATF 8 days (which ATF also labels a median).

-Three independent segments, each within a day or two.
-A sample assembled from voluntary community reports has no obligation to match the government's internal figures this closely — that it does is the strongest evidence yet that what this site shows is real, not an artifact of who happens to report.
-(ATF labels the individual eForm 4 figure a median and the others averages; the measures can differ, but here they converge.)
+Three independent segments agree within a day or two.
+A sample assembled from voluntary community reports carries no obligation to track the government's internal figures this closely, and the fact that it does is the strongest sign so far that the picture here reflects the queue itself rather than who happens to report.
+(ATF labels the individual eForm 4 figure a median and the others averages; the two measures can differ, though here they converge.)

-Now the clarification — the supply-side view our approval data never had.
+The figures also supply the view this approval data has never had, the volume side.
 Year to date, ATF reports 161,478 Form 1 applications submitted against 108,608 finalized, and 819,481 Form 4 submitted against 764,749 finalized.
-As a rate: for every hundred Form 1 applications received this year, about 67 have been finalized; for every hundred Form 4, about 93.
-Form 4 is very nearly keeping pace with its own intake; Form 1 is falling behind by a third.
-In absolute terms the two forms added almost the same number to the backlog — on the order of 53,000 each — but Form 1 did it on one-fifth the intake.
+Put as a rate, roughly 67 of every hundred Form 1 applications received this year have been finalized, against about 93 of every hundred Form 4.
+Form 4 is very nearly keeping pace with its own intake, while Form 1 has fallen behind by a third.
+In absolute terms the two forms added a comparable number to the backlog, on the order of 53,000 each, but Form 1 did so on one-fifth the volume.

 ATF Year-to-Date Finalization Rate by Form